rubenschagas/ansibleAutomatedPlaybooks/README.md

-# SOME ANSIBLE BASED AUTOMATED DEPLOYMENT PLAYBOOKS TO CREATE USERS, DATABASES AND TABLES
+# AN ASSORTMENT OF ANSIBLE-BASED AUTOMATED DEPLOYMENT PLAYBOOKS DESIGNED TO CREATE USERS, DATABASES, AND TABLES

 ## TABLE OF CONTENTS